kit-data-manager/metastore2/README.md

 ```
 user@localhost:/home/user/metastore2$ docker compose up
 ```
-As soon all services are running you can browst to http://localhost/index.html
+As soon all services are running you can browse to http://localhost/index.html

 ### First steps using framework
-To get familiar with the Usage of of MetaStore you may have a look at this documentation:
+To get familiar with the Usage of MetaStore you may have a look at this documentation:

 https://kit-data-manager.github.io/webpage/metastore/documentation/REST/index.html